 - ⭐️ Is Vim Really Not For You?
 A Beginner Guide

-- The first part of a series of 6 articles with lots of detailed and pratical tips for using Vim efficiently.
+- The first part of a series of 6 articles with lots of detailed and practical tips for using Vim efficiently.

-- A Vim Guide for Advanced Users: this one goes into more advanced shortcuts and commands.
+- A Vim Guide for Advanced Users: more advanced shortcuts and commands

 - 📖 Learning the vi and Vim Editors